CheckMaathy/CheckMaathy/README.md

 - 🔭 I’m currently working on Backend projects with Java☕ and Kotlin running on top of Spring Boot Framework.
 - 🌱 Learning Android, MVVM Arch and every day a little more about life.
-- 💬 You can Ask me about almost all things related to cars and tech stuff (if I don't know, probably will ask to ChatGPT to help me with your desired answer xD )
+- 💬 You can Ask me about almost all things related to cars and tech stuff (if I don't know, probably will ask to any AI to help me with your desired answer xD )

 <!--
 **CheckMaathy/CheckMaathy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.